costrx/carquest_pub/empress_freecar.md

 ## routine

-I used Fetch API to sketch out the routine.
-Use Chrome with Developer Tools to open `modo_monday.html` - this way you can see the console messages (image at end of this page).
-I just used urls with Fetch API, which means method is GET.
-The code is incomplete, I have not managed to list the cars in the choosen carkpark or determine whether they are free - since that would come after it.
-I think it is a JSON data formatting issue, I am stuck there.
-Still, I think I have a good idea of what should be done.
+I used Fetch API to sketch out a working routine.
+It does not take everything into account, but it is a good starting point.
+To check out the code and what it does, use Chrome with Developer Tools to open `modo_monday.html` - this way you can see the console messages (image at end of this page).
+I just used urls with Fetch API, which means the method is GET.

 ### (1) Check which carparks are nearby.
-Each car is assigned to a specific parking spot/base where it can be rented from and must be returned to.
+Each car is assigned to a specific parking spot/base where it can be rented from and should be returned to.
 Use the `latitude` and `logitude` values of your hotel and I suggest using the `distance` parameter with 500 meters.
 If you think there are too many finds, you can decrease this distance but the chance of finding an available car becomes smaller.
 ```
 https://bookit.modo.coop/api/v2/nearby?lat=48.42139&long=-123.36723&distance=500
 ```
 You get a number of 3-digit `LocationID`s that are nearby, I got six.
 `Neighbourhood` is a parameter on the carparks (`LocationID`s), so you could also list carparks in your own neighbourhood (Downtown) or adjecent to it (Harris Green, for example), but using the coordinates with distance is probably a more efficient move.
+This may just be relevant if you grow to like an area more and the distance is not the main concern,

 The result that comes back is a *ranked list*, so the first one is the closest and the last one is the most far away carpark.